sarthakagrawal927/dev_learning/databases/cmu/lec-06.md

 #### 2. Robin Hood Hashing

 Variant of linear probe hashing that steals slots from rich keys and give them to poor keys.
-- Each key tracks the number of positions they are from their ideal osition.
+- Each key tracks the number of positions they are from their ideal position.
-- On insert, a second key takes the slot of another key(first) if they first key is farther away from its optimal position than the seocnd key.
+- On insert, a second key takes the slot of another key(first) if they first key is farther away from its optimal position than the second key.

 Purpose is to minimize the distance of all keys from their optimal position.